jasper-zanjani/notes/lx/distributions.md

 Nikto               | web server scanner
 Yersinia            | Perform Layer 2 attacks
 Social Engineering Toolkit (SET) |
+## Windows Subsystem for Linux
+**Windows Subsystem for Linux (WSL)** is shipped with Windows and tied to the Windows release cycle.
+Windows ships from a single massive codebase, of which WSL is part.
+WSL was written mostly in C and and has 3 million monthly active users.[[4](#sources)]\
+WSL implements **user services** to connect to WSL distros and to run Windows-native applications like CMD.exe.
+WSL implements a **9P Protocol** file server to provide seamless integration of the virtualized Linux filesystem and that of the Windows host.[[4](#sources)]\
+In version 1, WSL worked under a **translation architecture** where system calls were translated to NT kernel calls.
+This meant that applications that used system calls that were newer or more difficult to implement, like GUI applications or Docker, did not run on v1.
+But WSL2 shifted to a **lighweight virtualization** model using the Linux kernel.
+Now Docker runs on WSL2 and GUI applications can run by using an X server.[[4](#sources)]\
+WSL v1 is available on Azure VMs if **nested virtualization** is enabled.
+WSL2 support is forthcoming.[[4](#sources)]
 ## Sources
   1. Clear Linux segment.
 [Linux Unplugged](../sources/README.md#lu-289)
   2. "Introducing Fedora CoreOS".
 [Fedora Magazine](https://fedoramagazine.org/introducing-fedora-coreos/): 2019/07/24.
   3. "21 Best Kali Linux Tools for Hacking and Penetration Testing".
 [ItsFOSS](https://itsfoss.com/best-kali-linux-tools/)
+  4. "Craig Loewen on the Windows Subsystem for Linux story".
+[ADP 57](../sources/README.md#adp-57): 2019/10/07.